00:00:02 The IIA

 So this could be starting with your sales or your marketing organizations to understand what disclosures or what do we state about our products.

-to say is everything that we are stating is that accurately being performed.
+And then checking back into the systems to say, is everything that we are stating, is that accurately being performed?

-So you can look at it either at a regulatory lens, you look at it from an operational compliance, what has the organization done so far lens.
+You look at it from an operational compliance, what has the organization done so far lens.

 Or third, you focus on the business directly and try and see if any of the privacy principles can be applied and if it can be audited through the systems through and through.